coloradorca/SeleniumApply/README.md

 The two main reasons I wrote this program are

 1. I wanted to learn Selenium WebDriver (not its intended use) and writing 'virtual tests' for sites.
-2. I want to prove my suspicion that blindly applying for jobs is a fruitless endeavor.
+2. I want to confirm my suspicion that blindly applying for jobs is a fruitless endeavor.

 ---